-If you’re using plugin that capture extra data in your WooCommerce Order, chances are you’d like to use this in another area of your site too, for example to display it in our WooCommerce PDF Invoices & Packing Slips plugin.
+If you’re using a plugin that captures extra data in your WooCommerce Order, chances are you’d like to use this in another area of your site too, for example to display it in our WooCommerce PDF Invoices & Packing Slips plugin.
 It’s not always obvious where these custom fields are saved, under which field name or ‘meta key’ as it is called.
 Here’s how to find the field name of a custom field.
 There are two types, we’ll start with the easiest:

 If a custom field is added manually or not hidden by the plugin you used, you can see this in the order backend.
 Go to the order details page and scroll down, you’ll find the Custom Fields section: